garciaf/blog/source/post/en/2015-08-22-testing-and-i.html.markdown

 I was starting doing some TDD and I came to my next phase...

 ### Enthusiastic
 I finaly started to believe that's testing could be something useful.
 Each time I had something to develop something, I started to think how I could test it?
 I also start to write some code design to be tested.
-Off course I was testing 100% of my code, some easy or really trivial.
+Off course I was not testing 100% of my code, some easy or really trivial was left without test.
 And I came to my current state with testing...

 ### Friendly